In a relatively short period of time, we have witnessed how the destructive combination of climate change, low productivity, and… Read More

-Before joining WCF, Paul was the Senior Director for food security and livelihoods with World Vision US (WVUS), a large, international relief and development NGO.
-While at WVUS, Paul led a team responsible for the acquisition and implementation of more than 30 programs and projects worldwide.
-The annual $85 million portfolio of projects comprised a diverse range of technical areas that included food security, agriculture, humanitarian assistance, climate change and adaptation, and economic develop.
-Paul was particularly instrumental in developing multi-sector food security programs and new, innovative approaches to relying on local markets and regional purchases to source food assistance for needy populations more efficiently than traditional forms.
-Prior to joining World Vision US in August 2009, Paul held several prominent positions with Catholic Relief Services throughout sub-Saharan Africa.
-These positions included Country Representative (Uganda and Zambia); Deputy Regional Director for Southern Africa; Regional Emergency Representative in Southern Africa; and Program Manager in Benin and South Sudan in Africa.
+Before joining WCF, Paul worked with prominent international relief and development non-profits.
+Paul was the Senior Director for food security and livelihoods with World Vision, where he led a team responsible for the acquisition and implementation of more than 30 programs and projects worldwide.
+The annual $85 million portfolio of projects comprised of a diverse range of technical areas that included food security, agriculture, humanitarian assistance, climate change and adaptation, and economic development.
+Prior to joining World Vision, Paul held several prominent positions with Catholic Relief Services throughout sub-Saharan Africa.
+These positions included Country Representative (Uganda and Zambia); Deputy Regional Director for Southern Africa; Regional Emergency Representative in Southern Africa; and Program Manager in Benin and South Sudan.

 Paul graduated from the University of Wisconsin (Madison, WI) with a BA in History and Political Science and holds an MA in International Affairs from American University (Washington, DC) with a focus on development studies and political economy.
 When he’s not working, Paul enjoys spending time with his family, sailing on the Chesapeake Bay and traveling.